McCulloch Motors Corporation: Product lines

-In 1967, McCulloch discontinued its line of outboard boat engines which it began after the 1956 purchase of Scott-Atwater Manufacturing Company of Minneapolis, Minnesota - the manufacturer of Scott-Atwater outboard boat engines.
+In 1967, McCulloch discontinued its line of outboard boat engines which it began after the 1956 purchase of outboard maker Scott-Atwater Manufacturing Company of Minneapolis, Minnesota.

 In the 1970s their range was expanded to add generators, hedge trimmers, string trimmers, and leaf blowers, but started a narrow focus on lawn and garden equipment.

 Corporate changes

+In July 1973 Black and Decker announced it was negotiating the purchase of McCulloch.
+The U.S. Department of Justice filed an antitrust suit on September 28 of that year, seeking to block the acquisition.
+Notwithstanding the outstanding action, Black and Decker acquired McCulloch for 550,000 shares of the former's stock on October 1.
+While the suit was ongoing, Black and Decker agreed to maintain McCulloch as a separate, identifiable business entity.
+The case was ultimately decided in favor of Black and Decker in August 1976.

 By 1978, Charles Hurwitz had 13% holdings in the company.
-Black and Decker bought McCulloch on 4 October 1974, and sold the company to a private group in November 1984.
+Black and Decker sold the company to a private group in November 1984.

 In January 1999, the company filed for Chapter 11 bankruptcy and sold its European division to Husqvarna AB.
 In October 1999, its North American operation was acquired by the Taiwanese company Jenn Feng Industrial Co.
 Jenn Feng added electric power tools and pressure washers to the product line.

 In March 2003, MTD Products signed a distribution and licensing agreement with Jenn Feng in which MTD would exclusively produce McCulloch products in North America.

 In March 2008, Husqvarna acquired the outdoor products division of Jenn Feng, gaining access to the McCulloch brand in the North American market.
 McCulloch is since a brand within the Husqvarna Group.